Hittites: Biblical Hittites

 The Bible refers to people as "Hittites" in several passages.
 The relationship between these peoples and the Bronze Age Hittite Empire is unclear.
 In some passages, the Biblical Hittites appear to have their own kingdoms, apparently located outside geographic Canaan, and were powerful enough to defeat Syrian armies in battle.
 In these passages, the Biblical Hittites appear to refer to the Iron Age Syro-Hittite states.
 However, in most of their appearances, the Biblical Hittites are depicted as a people living among the Israelites – Abraham purchases the Patriarchal burial-plot of Machpelah from Ephron the Hittite and Hittites serve as high military officers in David's army.
 The nature of this ethnic group is unclear, but has sometimes been interpreted as a local Canaanite tribe who had absorbed Hittite cultural influence from the Syro-Hittite kingdoms to the north.

 Other biblical scholars (following Max Müller) have argued that the Bronze Age Hittites appear in Hebrew Bible literature and apocrypha as "Kittim", a people said to be named for a son of Javan.

 In ancient Greek mythology

 One single mention of a Trojan ally named Keteians (Κητειοι) is made by Homer in the Odyssey.
 Some scholars have proposed that the Homeric Keteians correspond to the Bronze Age Hittites.

+Genetics

+The Early and Middle Late Bronze Age Anatolian samples from Kaman-Kalehöyük and Ovaören were modelled as being predominantly derived from a neolithic North Mesopotamian-like population, with the addition of around 10 percent ancestry from a Caucasus-Lower Volga steppe population.
+The researchers suggested the roots of the Anatolian languages originate from this steppe component.